ehsky/NettBil-Demo/README.md

 ## Hands-on demo in Salesforce org

+Note: The deployment site requieres that this repo is public under deployment.
+Remember to make it private again after the demo.

 You can quickly spin up an org by clicking on the picture below. \
 This will create a scratch org that you have access to for 1 day \
 [![Demo scratch org](/.assets/deployDemo.png)](https://hosted-scratch.herokuapp.com/launch?template=https://github.com/ehsky/Nettbil-demo)